How To Graph X 6 On A Number Line

 • Analyze positive x-values: Observe how the function behaves as x increases.

-• Utilize symmetry: Mirror the behavior for negative x-values.
+• work with symmetry: Mirror the behavior for negative x-values.

 • Employ visual cues: Use shading, arrows, and labels to improve clarity.